jtebert/vroom/readme.txt

 with its own classifier as opposed to just copying over the true classifications.
 Since the classification accuracy is poor, the actual dirt collection rate will not reach the ideal rate as it is not cleaning all of the obstacles in the environment.

+> python simulator.py (any above option) -e "../assets/maps/"other test map"

+If you provide an input to another one of our test maps you can see the robot explore different environments.

+Another good example is "../assets/maps/newHouse.csv".
+This map has multiple rooms and obstacles for the robot to clean.
+But note, this is a larger map and can take up to 3-5 minutes to perform the search algorithm.